18F/jekyll_frontmatter_tests/README.md

     - [ ] Integers
     - [ ] Complex array validation (possibly through "sub-schema" defined in a "rules.yml" file)

+3. At the end of each schema file, add a `config` section that looks like this:
+    ```
+    config:
+      path: '_posts'
+      ignore:
+      - ..
+      - .
+      - .DS_Store
+      optional: ['layout', 'date']
+    ```
+    This section contains some information that the test runner uses to know some things about your environment.

+    Required in this section:
+    * The `path` variable is used to point to the collection documents.
+    * The `ignore` section can be used to exclude certain files in the collection directory from testing.
+If you're okay with this document not passing tests, add it to the ignore list.

+    Optional:
+    * `optional` is used to point out frontmatter fields that a document might have but isn't required.

+    Right now we don't do anything with `optional` but a future version might allow you to pass a flag to include these fields.
+This could be useful if you expect these fields to be in a specific format.

 ### Flags

 `-a` - The default, checks all collections with a schema document at `/deploy/tests/schema`